I had no time to spend with family

 Once you have selected a freelance writing niche, narrow down your target clients.

 Let’s look at my example.
 When I started out, I decided my niche to be technology.
-But, there are so many categories under technology.
-So, I decided to pitch to IT services management companies and after a few months, I focused on SaaS.
+There are many categories under technology, however.
+I decided to pitch to IT services companies and after a few months, I focused on SaaS.

 Similarly, you will need to work on narrowing your target clients.

 Once you have done this, create a freelance writing portfolio.
-Basically, take a few topics that your clients would be interested in and write.
+Take a few topics that your clients would be interested in and write.
 You can use LinkedIn Publisher or Medium for this.

 STEP 3 – Set up a services website

-You have just completed three of the most time-consuming steps.
+You have just completed two of the most time-consuming steps.

-Now is the time to set up a services website that promote you and what you have to offer.
+Now is the time to set up a services website that promotes you and what you have to offer.
 Remember, your website copy should be able to convince the target client to get in touch with you.
-For this purpose, you will need to
+For this purpose, you will need to:

-- Showcase exactly what you can do for clients (for example, if you can drive traffic or generate quality leads etc)
+- Showcase exactly what you can do for clients (for example, if you can drive traffic or generate quality leads)

 - What your expertise is (niche)